What to Know About the Contraceptive Coil

 - contraception clinics

-- sexual-health or GUM (genitourinary medicine) clinic
+- sexual health or GUM (genitourinary medicine) clinics

 Can you get side effects from the coil?